KevinCoble/Convolution/README.md

 This is an interface to attempt to learn classification labels for images using the DeepNetwork class that has been added to the AIToolbox framework.

+Training and testing is done with images that can be auto-generated, come from standard image files, or using standard MNIST or cifar data sets.

 **Make sure you have the latest AIToolbox framework installed!**

-I will add some instructions on how to use it here over the next few days.
+I need to add some more instructions on how to use it effectively.
 For now, look at the example experiments at the end of this document.

-Still a few missing options, but it learns the first and second batches - recognizing horizontal line images and differentiating circles from lines!
+Still a few missing options, but it can learn to recognizing horizontal line images and differentiating circles from lines, and even get almost 90% success on the MNIST classification problem in about a minute of training!

 ##  Concepts